jezmck/jezmck/README.md

 # Jez McKean

-**I'm a meticulous web developer, now concentrating on front-end UX/UI work, backed by 20 years of full-stack industry experience.**
+**I'm a web developer, now concentrating on front-end UX/UI work, backed by 20 years of full-stack industry experience.**

 👋 I'm currently (December 2023) looking for Remote Work opportunities in the UK, or within a couple of hours of GMT.